 SUSTAIN values rigorous evaluation of its own work and the work of grant partners.
 Evaluation helps us learn from the process of project implementation, develop organizational capacity, enhance community accountability, and identify effective practices.

-If funded, your organization will be required to work collaboratively with SUSTAIN as well as ETR, who is conducting an evaluation of the COMPASS Model as a whole, on common evaluation indicators and performance measures.
-See the general RFP for more details.
+Please review the image below as the tentative timeline for SUSTAIN level evaluation.